 More on Pregnancy Cravings and Aversions

-I recently sat down for an interview with my friend and fellow dietitian, Steph Greunke of the Real Food Mamas podcast, and we tackled the pregnancy cravings and food aversions topic head-on, including my personal experience with pregnancy cravings and aversions.
+I recently sat down for an interview with my friend and fellow dietitian, Steph Greunke of the Real Food Mamas podcast (now re-branded to the Doctor Mom Podcast), and we tackled the pregnancy cravings and food aversions topic head-on, including my personal experience with pregnancy cravings and aversions.

 Given that prenatal nutrition is the focus of both of our professional careers, we couldn’t resist talking about a number of other topics, including controversial foods, prenatal supplements, salt, and much more.